 - Increases balance, coordination and body awareness

-- Hamstring, shoulder, wrist, back injury
+- Hamstring, shoulder, wrist, and back injury

 - High blood pressure